trpc-group/trpc-cpp/docs/en/http_protocol_upload_download_client.md

 * **Sending the request header**

   The client does not need to send the request header. tRPC does not provide this method.
-When the stream is obtained, tRPC has already sent the request header.
+When the stream is obtained, tRPC-Cpp has already sent the request header.

 * **Reading the response header**

   If the ReadHeaders interface is executed successfully, it means that the response header from the server has been received.
 The HTTP status code (200, 404, etc.) can be obtained from the http_code parameter.
 These constants are also defined in tRPC, such as ResponseStatus::kOk.
 The response header can be obtained from the http_header parameter.

 * **Reading data**

   The Read(item, max_bytes) interface will block until it reads out the data of max_bytes length if the server's response data has not ended.
 If the server's response data has ended, the Read operation will immediately return after reading max_bytes length of data or reading the end of data.

 * **Completing the read**

   When the end of data is read, the Read interface will return the kStreamStatusReadEof return code, informing the user that the server data has been completely read.

 * Example code